PSF : Introduction to R Package for Pattern Sequence Based Forecasting Algorithm: PSF package description

 \subsection{Prediction with PSF}

+The PSF package exposes three functions to the user.
+The first one, \code{psf()}, can build a PSF model from an univariate time series.
+The value returned by such function is a S3 object of class \code{'psf'}, which contains both original and normalized input time series along with other internal model adjustements.
+Once the PSF model is trained and returned, the user can invoke the S3 method \code{predict()} over the the \code{'psf'} object specifying the desired number of forecasted values via the \code{n.ahead} parameter.
+This method returns a numeric vector.
+Finally, the third function exposed is the S3 method \code{plot()}, that produces a plot including both actual and predicted values from a PSF model and a numeric vector of predictions.

-In the PSF algorithm, the prediction procedure is composed of data processing, optimum window size and cluster size selection.
-In the PSF package, the prediction is done with the private function \texttt{psf\_predict()}, which takes time series data, window size (w), cluster size (\texttt{k}) and an integer \texttt{n.ahead}.
-Value \texttt{n.ahead} indicates the count up to what extend the forecasting is to be done by function \texttt{psf\_predict()}.
+Internally, the prediction procedure is composed of data processing, optimum window size and cluster size selection.
+The prediction is done with the private function \code{psf\_predict()}, which takes time series data, window size (w), cluster size (\code{k}) and an integer \code{n.ahead}.
+The value of \code{n.ahead} indicates the count up to what extend the forecasting is to be done by function \code{psf\_predict()}.
 The time series data taken as input can be in any format supported by R language, be it time series, vector, matrix, list or data frame.
-The PSF package automatically converts it in suitable format and proceeds further.
-All other input parameters \texttt{w}, \texttt{k} and \texttt{n.ahead} must be in integer format.
+The PSF package automatically converts it in suitable format using the private function \code{convert\_datatype()} and proceeds further.
+All other input parameters \code{w}, \code{k} and \code{n.ahead} must be in integer format.

-The function \texttt{psf\_predict()} initiates the process of data normalization with the function \texttt{data\_norm()}.
-Then, the function \texttt{psf\_predict} selects the last \texttt{W} labels from the input time series data and searches for that number sequence in the entire data set.
+The function \code{psf\_predict()} initiates the process of data normalization.
+Then, it selects the last \code{w} labels from the input time series data and searches for that number sequence in the entire data set.
 Additionally, it captures the very next integer value after each sequence and calculates the average of these values.
 The obtained averaged value along with denormalization is considered as raw predicted value.
-If the input parameter \texttt{n.ahead} is greater than unity, then the predicted value is appended to the original input data, and the procedure is repeated \texttt{n.ahead} times.
-Finally, the processed data is denormalized with function \texttt{data\_denorm()} and returns a time series which replaces labels by the predicted values.
+If the input parameter \code{n.ahead} is greater than unity, then the predicted value is appended to the original input data, and the procedure is repeated \code{n.ahead} times.
+Finally, the processed data is denormalized and returns a time series which replaces labels by the predicted values.